raghavawasthi24/CourseListing/README.md

 ## Getting Started

-To get started with the Book Directory API, follow these steps:
+To get started, follow these steps:

 1. Clone the repository to your local machine.